philosophydan/philosophydan.github.io/index.md

 Much of my research about social philosophy is done with the [Computational Social Philosophy Lab](/CSPL/), an interdisciplinary research group that uses an empirically-informed approach to using agent-based models to investigate questions in social epistemology, political philosophy, and philosophy of science

+### Teaching

+I [teach](/teaching/) both undergrad and graduate classes, including regularly teaching Penn's Introduction to Epistemology and Metaphysics, Introduction to Mathematical Logic, and Wharton's Ethics and Social Responsibility.
+In 2018, I won the **Dean’s Award for Distinguished Teaching by an Assistant Professor** from the School of Arts and Sciences and was lauded for the "sheer number of students who say that Singer is the best professor they've ever had."

 ### Background

 I started at Penn as an Assistant Professor in January of 2013, and I received tenure and a promotion to Associate Professor in July 2019.
 From 2022 to 2024, I was on leave from Penn and worked as a consultant at the Boston Consulting Group.
 Before coming to Penn, I received a Ph.D. in Philosophy at the [University of Michigan](http://www.lsa.umich.edu/philosophy/)